IHE/ITI.Topologies/topologies.md

 ### 5.1.4 One Network, Cross-community Access

-In this example, we are showing the use case as cross-community access, as it is in section 2.
+In this example, we are showing the use case as cross-community access, as it is in Section 2.
 Valley HIE will now be a multi-community network, and each organization provides its own endpoints, which support cross-community profiles XCPD and XCA.

 If we have a purpose-built directory just for the members of Valley HIE, it could look like this: